Naftali Bennett: Economy and society

 Bennett implemented reforms to lower Israel's high food prices.
 Under his oversight, import duties and barriers were reduced, and mechanisms were set up to ensure more competition in the Israeli food industry.
 These reforms have been credited with a decline in Israeli food prices that began in April 2014 and continued throughout the rest of the year and into 2015.
 According to a Haaretz editorial, a fall in global commodity prices and dire financial straits among many Israeli consumers prompted the decline, not the reforms.
 Bennett has led a push to integrate Haredi men, many of whom are unemployed, into the workforce.
 According to Bennett, their integration into the workforce will greatly bolster economic growth.
 Under his "voucher plan", the Ministry of the Economy issues vouchers for hundreds of vocational schools that will allow Haredi men to avoid mandatory military service, at least temporarily, in exchange for enrolling in a vocational school to learn a trade.
 Bennett also wants to increase employment rate among Israeli-Arab women.
 In October 2021, Bennett's administration approved plans to spend billions of dollars to improve conditions for Israel's Arab minority.

+Bennett expressed support for same-sex civil marriages in Israel and expanding access for LGBTQ couples to rights that heterosexual couples have in 2026.
+This was a continued evolution from his previous views, as he moved from completely opposing same-sex marriage in 2015 with some benefits like tax breaks, to supporting inclusion initiatives and combatting extremism, to supporting theoretical civil rights but not committing to champion them in 2020.